GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 GMT uses the HSV system to achieve artificial illumination of colored images (e.g., **-I** option in :doc:`grdimage`) by changing the saturation *s* and value *v* coordinates of the color.
-When the intensity is zero (flat illumination), the data are colored according to the CPT file.
+When the intensity is zero (flat illumination), the data are colored according to the CPT.
 If the intensity is non-zero, the color is either lightened or darkened depending on the illumination.
 The color is first converted to HSV (if necessary) and then darkened by moving (*sv*) toward